 For each sponsored project, one investigator is typically designated as the PI.
-The PI bears ultimate responsibility for academic decisions as well as for financial, administrative and compliance matters of the project.
+The PI bears ultimate responsibility for academic decisions as well as for the project’s financial, administrative and compliance matters.
 Other individuals with significant involvement may be listed as “Co-Principal Investigator” or “Co-Investigator”.

 A PI normally must have a full-time appointment and must be an:

 - Officer of Instruction in the rank of:

 - Officer of Research in the rank of: